-Absences for reasons other than those listed above are excused by the parent and therefore there is no consequence from the school for missing.
-Any absence that does not have a note from doctors office, will be considered AEP.
+Absences for reasons other than those listed above are excused by the parent and therefore there is no consequence from the school for missing class.
+Any absence that does meet the above requirements, will be considered AEP.
 However, students do not receive additional time to make up work and are responsible for deadlines the teacher has set.
 Each teacher will determine how to handle these absences but these absences along with unexcused accumulate towards loss of grade or credit.
 Examples of parent excused absences include: